Origins of complexity in the rheology of Soft Earth suspensions

-We create model Soft Earth suspensions by varying the proportions of de-ionized water, silica sand and kaolin clay (see Fig. 2b for particle size distributions).
+We prepare model Soft Earth suspensions by varying the proportions of deionized water, silica sand and kaolin clay (see Fig. 2b for particle size distributions and Fig. 2c for electron microcopy images).
 The total solids volume fraction (sand + clay) is denoted by $\phi$, and the relative clay fraction is defined $\xi \equiv \phi_{clay}/\phi$.
 Previous zeta potential ($\zeta$) measurements of the same kaolin particles in de-ionized water found $\zeta \approx -33$mV, which corresponds to moderately strong aggregation \cite{seiphoori2021tuning}.
 We find that below $\xi = 0.2$ and $\phi \approx 0.2$, the yield stress of the suspension is insufficient to prevent sedimentation of sand particles; this sets an experimental lower limit for our sand-rich suspensions.
-The upper limit of $\phi = 0.60$ for sand-rich ($\xi = 0.2$) suspensions is the point at which the sample becomes difficult to process -- i.e., it jams.
-For pure clay suspensions ($\xi = 1$), $\phi$ varies from a lower limit $\phi = 0.05$ to an upper achievable limit $\phi = 0.40$.
-Steady-shear flow curves ($\tau$ vs. $\dot{\gamma}$) are generated for each suspension (Fig. 2), following a protocol we established previously for debris-flow slurries \cite{kostynick2022rheology}.
+The upper limit of $\phi = 0.55$ for sand-rich ($\xi = 0.2$) suspensions is the point at which the sample becomes difficult to process -- i.e., it jams.
+For pure clay suspensions ($\xi = 1$), $\phi$ varies from a lower limit $\phi = 0.05$ to an upper achievable limit $\phi = 0.40$, beyond which the clay paste fractures.
+Steady-shear flow curves ($\tau$ vs. $\dot{\gamma}$) are generated for each suspension (Fig. 2d-e), following a protocol we established previously for debris-flow slurries \cite{kostynick2022rheology}.